-- 1. Review the information in Before you install, and perform the steps in Preinstallation tasks. - 2.
+- 1. Review the information in Before you install and complete the pre-installation tasks. - 2.
 Shut down the server where you plan to install the agent.

 - 3. Make sure AM is running. - 4.
 Run the agentadmin --i command to install the agent: